Deworming Horses: Deworming Rotation Schedule

 If you use the same dewormer repeatedly, the parasites either become extinct or they learn to eat the dewormer.
 Parasites have been around since dinosaurs, so chances are they are not extinct.
 You need to rotate dewormer families between Fenbendazole (Panacur® Equine Dewormer

-to prevent resistance issues.
-Deworming is an expensive process, so the last thing you want is one that doesn't work for you and your horse ends up with colic!
+) and Ivermectin to prevent resistance issues.
+Deworming is an expensive process, so the last thing you want is one that doesn't work for your horse.
 Rotate your dewormer.
-Try fenbendazole in the hot and cold time of year and Ivomec®
+Try Fenbendazole in the hot and cold time of year and Ivermectin with Praziquantel (EquiMAX®

-with Praziquantel in the spring to get tapes and bots.
-Pyran can be used in the fall and if you are in a high tapeworm area, be sure to repeat the Praziquantel.
+) in the spring to get tapes and bots.
+Pyrantel can be used in the fall, and if you are in a high tapeworm area, be sure to repeat the Praziquantel.

 Rotating dewormers at the correct time and pasture management will prevent parasites from being an issue for your horse.